dtrebilco/Taren/README.md

 ## IteratorExt: eraser_safe_append()
 Helper to remove elements and append to a container while iterating it.

+Read about the usage of this iterator in [this article.](./Articles/EraserSafeAppend.md)

 ```c++
   for(auto& item : iter::eraser_safe_append(vector))
   {